Skip to Content

 offer short-term relief of muscle pain when your symptoms flare up.
 Daily

 long-term use does not seem to be effective.
+Be safe with medicines.
+Read and follow all instructions on the label.

 Anne C. Poinier, MD - Internal Medicine & Karin M. Lindholm, DO - Neurology